TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 .. sidebar:: Firsthand Report

-   About 2 years ago I started to deal with the MVC-Paradigm.
+   About 2 years ago I started to deal with the MVC-paradigm.
-   I consulted various sources and tried to get an idea how i could fit my extensions to this structure.
+   I consulted various sources and tried to get an idea how I could fit my extensions to this structure.
 At this point i failed due to the enormous variations of MVC.
    No source was able to help me structure my usual, plugin oriented code.
-It was clear to me that Database Queries belong to the Model and the template is part of the View.
+It was clear to me that database queries belong to the model and the template is part of the view.
-   But where should subject-oriented Source be held?
-And how can you prevent that Objects of the Model mix SQL-Code, Domain specific Parts and persistence methods again?
+   But where should subject-oriented source be held?
+And how can you prevent that objects of the model mix SQL-code, domain specific parts and persistence methods again?
    All in all, getting started with MVC demanded a high frustration tolerance.
-Finally, Domain Driven Design ( DDD ) showed me a way to the MVC Paradigm, because DDD enables a clean separation of concerns inside the Model that finally slims the View and Controller
+Finally, Domain Driven Design ( DDD ) showed me a way to the MVC paradigm, because DDD enables a clean separation of concerns inside the model that finally slims the view and controller.
-   With the further separation of the Model Layer into the Domain Model ( the heart of the application ), the Repositories ( as database layer ) and the Validators ( which contain the invariants of the Model ) the MVC Scheme is easier to implement and understand.
+   With the further separation of the model layer into the domain model ( the heart of the application ), the repositories ( as database layer ) and the validators ( which contain the invariants of the Model ) the MVC scheme is easier to implement and understand.
    - Jochen Rau